Buyer's Choice Award Winner

 According to Veterans United, you may be eligible for a VA loan if you meet one or more of the following criteria:

-• You have six years of service in the National Guard or Reserves.
+• You have six years of service in the National Guard or Reserves or you’ve served 90 days (at least 30 of them consecutively) under Title 32 orders

-You also have to meet Veterans United’s mortgage loan requirements, which affect how much mortgage you can afford.
-While it doesn’t publicly list all its criteria, it recommends a minimum credit score of 620, which is slightly higher than some competitors.
-Loan approval also depends on your income, debt-to-income ratio, and other financial factors.
+You also have to meet Veterans United’s mortgage loan requirements.
+It states that it typically looks for a minimum credit score of 620, which is similar to what other lenders require for VA loans.
+Loan approval also generally depends on your income, debt-to-income (DTI) ratio and other financial factors.

 Need alternatives?
 Check out our guides on mortgage lenders, FHA lenders and USDA lenders to learn more about their requirements.